aalexander3/fantasy-fitness-native/README.md

 LEAGUE:
 ---
-- display this weeks workout pack
+- display this weeks workout pack ( necessary or redundant? )
   - dropdown to check out previous weeks
   - click on the pack takes you to workouts - displays that pack and its different workouts / exercises
 - scoreboard / standings
 - matchup view ( comparison across teams )
 - MVP (who's contributed the most this week?)